radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

 ## Password Policies

 To support best practices around auditing and maintenance, RadiantOne only supports password policies assigned to LDAP groups or sub-trees (user’s located in a given container in the FID namespace).
 Password policies defined at the user level are not supported.
-If you are replacing an LDAP directory that enforces password policies at the user level (e.g. in the passwordpolicysubentry attribute), when preparing the LDIF from the underlying directory (that you will use to initialize RadiantOne Universal Directory) do not include the passwordPolicySubentry attribute and move to use password policies defined at the group and/or “OU” (subtree) level.
+If you are replacing an LDAP directory that enforces password policies at the user level (e.g. in the passwordpolicysubentry attribute), when preparing the LDIF from the underlying directory (that you will use to initialize RadiantOne Directory) do not include the passwordPolicySubentry attribute and move to use password policies defined at the group and/or “OU” (subtree) level.
 Details about the RadiantOne password policy implementation are here:

 https://tools.ietf.org/html/draft-behera-ldap-password-policy-10

-The screen shot below shows the possible properties for RadiantOne Universal Directory password policies.
+The screen shot below shows the possible properties for RadiantOne Directory password policies.
 For details on the properties see the RadiantOne System Administration Guide.

 !\[An image showing ](Media/Image4.6.jpg)